 Collectability of trade and other receivables is reviewed on an ongoing basis by Club management.
 Individual debts that are known to be uncollectable are written off when identified.
-An impairment provision is recognised based on an expected loss model which takes into account the Club's experience in prior years with respect to collectability.
-The amount of the impairment is the receivable carrying amount compared to the present value of estimated future cash flows.
+An impairment provision is recognised when there is objective evidence that the Club will not be able to collect the receivable.
+Financial difficulties of the debtor, default payments or debts more than 90 days overdue are considered objective evidence of impairment.
+The amount of the impairment is the receivable carrying amount compared to the present value of estimated future cash flows, discounted at the original effective interest rate.